 Issue 4 opens with Wasabi, Fred, Gogo and a still-functioning Baymax ready to engage their brainwashed teammates while Hiro and Marys run off to the side.
 Iosama-as-Brute punches Fred while having a feeling that there’s more to his foe that what it seems.
 Looking to stop the raging doctor without hurting him, Fred summons the aura of a dinosaur-esque monster and uses it to attack him.

 Meanwhile, Wasabi engages Furi-as-Gunsmith in an agile shootout as she deflects his Qi Energy blades before firing a pair of powerful shots that Wasabi dodges but impacts Fred just enough to disorient him.
 Afterwards, she sets her sights on Baymax as Gogo sees this and struggles on deciding whether to fight her mind-controlled best friend or attempt to save her automaton ally.
 In that moment, Baymax contacts her on “a clandestine com-link” and lets her know that he’ll be fine.
 As such, Leiko curls herself up and creates an energy ball over her body and launches right at Honey Lemon-as-Whiplash.
 GoGo manages to stop herself in time and kicks her friend before grabbing her chain whip.
 As Furi-as-Gunsmith sees this and prepares to fire a shot at her, Baymax manages to come in and punch her.
-Isoama-as-Brute manages to catch her by the wrist as she transfers her momentum to him as he gets launched towards Baymax and manages to punch him.
+Isoama-as-Brute manages to catch her by the wrist as she transfers her momentum to him and launch her teammate towards Baymax who manages to punch him.
 Afterwards, Furi-as-Gunsmith fires some energy bolts towards the unconscious Fred.
-Fortunately, Wasabi recovers in time and uses his sheathed katana to hit back towards her.
+Fortunately, Wasabi recovers in time and uses his sheathed katana to deflect the shots back towards her.

 As such, they head inside and make their way to the elevator shaft before he activates his suit’s feet boosters as he and Marys descend towards the subterranean lab.
 As they reach their destination, they find the facility partially rundown before coming across a pile of bodies.
 Hiro checks them and finds out that they’re only unconscious while Marys continues to worry about this growing crisis while learning how to deal with it.
 As such, they continue their search unaware that someone is waiting inside.